 Symptoms of separation anxiety can often be hard to pick up, as many pet owners just put it down to being “over excited” or “they just missed me”, however what your pet does when you’re not around can be a serious problem, not just for your dog, but also for your neighbours.
 However on the flip side, many dog owners misdiagnose their canine companions with separation anxiety, when their behaviour is simply reacting to stimuli in a natural way.
 Some common signs of Separation Anxiety are:

 - Hyperactivity at your return or departure.

-Watch the video below for Sydney Animal Hospitals approach to dog separation anxiety.
+Watch the video in this page for Sydney Animal Hospitals approach to dog separation anxiety.

 What can you do to reduce these destructive behaviours?

 There are a number of behavioural modification practices or medical products that that can be utilised to reduce your dogs stress levels when you, the pack leader, come and go throughout the day, however these are dependant on your dogs response to treatment.
 Some good behavioural modification methods are:

 - Exercise your dog for around 20 – 30 minutes before you leave.
 A tired dog has less energy to spend on barking and ruining furniture.

 - A few minutes before you leave, give your dog an engaging toy filled with peanut butter, or a big bone to chew on.
 This may take your dogs mind off the fact that you are leaving.

 - Make your departures and arrivals as calm and non-eventful as possible.
 If your dog is over excited upon your return, ignore him until he calms down.